sisl/astra-rl/docs/tutorials/quick_start_training.md

   This sampler builds a tree-structured conversation graph, where:
   - The root node starts from a random initial prompt (from `CONVOKIT_REDDIT_TRAIN`)
-  - At each turn, the auditor generates multiple (`tree_width`, default 2) candidate utterances
+  - At each turn, the tester generates multiple (`tree_width`, default 2) candidate utterances
   - Each of those utterances is fed to the target model, which produces a response
-  - The resulting auditor–target tuples form child nodes
+  - The resulting tester–target tuples form child nodes
-  - This process repeats for `tree_depth` levels (default 3), yielding a multi-turn auditor–target dialogue tree.
+  - This process repeats for `tree_depth` levels (default 3), yielding a multi-turn tester–target dialogue tree.

-  This structure enables preference-based learning algorithms like DPO and IPO to reason over multiple conversational branches at once, training the auditor to elicit harmful responses in a multi-turn setting.
+  This structure enables preference-based learning algorithms like DPO and IPO to reason over multiple conversational branches at once, training the tester to elicit harmful responses in a multi-turn setting.
 </details>